 Regardless of making the declaration’s in-house traders will need customs services at the point of an intervention.
 A customs adviser or the carrier may be required to deal with whatever queries may arise.

 The logistics provider is going to have to return much the same information in relation to the goods even if it does not make the customs declaration.
 It is required to file an e-manifest with a lot of the same data.
 If traders made the declaration traders would have to supply reference numbers that can be shown to prove that the goods have been cleared.
+Most of the key data can be carried across with the reference number.
 The ferries will not take traders’ goods unless there are pre-cleared, and it is likely that traders’ logistics provider won’t take them earlier.

 Even if traders make their own import declarations there will be extra costs from the logistics provider in the price charged to traders because they would also be required to undertake new processes when shipping the goods including an e-manifest with full customs details of all goods aboard which is collated from all the relevant returns.